-Table 1: Metrics and thresholds to pre-screen projects on Residential roads or non-Residential roads determined to be a Neighbourhood Bikeway
+Table 1: Metrics and thresholds to pre-screen projects on Residential roads and or non-Residential roads determined to be a Neighbourhood Bikeway

-Road Classification Metric Threshold Residential Road or road determined to be designed as a Neighbourhood Bikeway Traffic volume >1000 vehicles per day Vehicle speed 85 th percentile speed is > 40 km/h Crashes resulting in a serious injury or fatality, and/or involving a vulnerable road user ≥1 within the past five years
+Road Classification Metric Threshold Residential Road or road determined to be designed as a Neighbourhood Bikeway Traffic volume >1000 vehicles per day Vehicle speed 85 th percentile speed is ≥40 km/h Crashes resulting in a serious injury or fatality, and/or involving a vulnerable road user >1within the past five years

-If one of the pre-screening criteria is met, staff will confirm that a project will be placed on the list of projects to be prioritized and ranked, with implementation dependent on available funding.
+If one of the pre-screening criteria is met, staff will confirm that a project will proceed at the proposed location, depending on available funding.
+The project will be placed on the list of projects to be prioritized and ranked, with implementation dependent on available funding.